LiterateInk/Unilim.js/README.md

 # npm
 npm install pawnilim

+# Bun
+bun add pawnilim
 ```

-## Documentation & Guides
+## Documentation

-You can find the documentation, some guides and small examples at [literate.ink/pawnilim](https://literate.ink/pawnilim) for more information about the API and how to use it.
+You can find documentation with guides at [docs.literate.ink/pawnilim](https://docs.literate.ink/pawnilim).

-If you need complete examples, then we got **a lot** of those in the [`examples`](https://github.com/LiterateInk/Pawnilim/tree/js/examples) folder, hoping you can find your joy in there.
+If it's not enough you can also take a look at the [`examples`](https://github.com/LiterateInk/Pawnilim/tree/js/examples) folder in the GitHub repository for inspiration.

-If none of those are helpful, you can always [open an issue](https://github.com/LiterateInk/Pawnilim/issues) to ask for help.
+If none of those are helpful, you can always [open an issue](https://github.com/LiterateInk/Pawnilim/issues) to ask for help or join the [LiterateInk Discord server](https://literate.ink/discord).

-You can also join [LiterateInk's Discord server](https://literate.ink/discord) to talk about Pawnilim, get help and be notified about the latest updates !